theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-define.md

 The application now returns to the main window of the component.

 {: .box-note }
-**Note:** To find DataSources, they have to be activated in SAP, see [Activating DataSources in the SAP OLTP System](https://kb.theobald-software.com/sap/activating-datasource-in-the-SAP-OLTP-System).
+**Note:** To search and find DataSources, make sure the DataSources are activated in SAP, see [Activating DataSources in the SAP OLTP System](https://kb.theobald-software.com/sap/activating-datasource-in-the-SAP-OLTP-System).

 ### Defining the DeltaQ Extraction